Liberal international order: China

 Some see China as a potential challenger to the liberal order.
-According to Darrren Lim and John Ikenberry, China seeks an international order that protects its illiberal domestic political and economic model.
+According to Darren Lim and John Ikenberry, China seeks an international order that protects its illiberal domestic political and economic model.
 Scholars cite initiatives such as the Asian Infrastructure Investment Bank and One Belt One Road Initiative as institutions that appear to compete with existing liberal international institutions.
 Van Niewenhuizen is categorical that Xi Jinping, then General Secretary of the Chinese Communist Party, seeks to supplant the LIO.
 According to political scientist Thomas Ambrosio, one aim of the Shanghai Cooperation Organisation was to ensure that liberal democracy could not gain ground in these countries, promoting authoritarian norms in Central Asia.